 There are also tons of annual special events like 5K runs, the Halloween Spooktacular, a July 4th Celebration, a Christmas festival, and more!

-Fall Creek Falls Restaurant and Snack Bar
+Restaurant and Snack Bars

 The state park offers a variety of on-site restaurants.
 Thier main lakeside restaurant is currently under renovation and will be reopening in 2021.
 There are also 3 snack bars with equally tasty but more limited menus.